sva-dsi/2018-fall-course/README.md

 ## Learning Objectives & Outcomes

 The goal of this course is to establish the technical and conceptual foundations for building thoughtful, engaging, and considerate information visualizations.
-By engaging with each step of the data visualization process, from data acquisition to interface design, you will learn to critically engage with data and the tools and media for communicating through/with data on the web.
+By engaging with each step of the data visualization process, from data acquisition to interface design, you will learn to critically engage with data and the tools and media for communicating through/with data.

 Core outcomes of this course include your ability to:

 * assess, manipulate, and analyze data
 * engage with the culture of data and information visualization and the politics of making data driven visuals.
-* create visualizations and other tangible media from data of varying formats and sources using HTML5 (html/css/javascript)
+* create visualizations and other tangible media from data of varying formats and sources using [R]() and HTML5 (html/css/javascript)
 * effectively use version control and collaboration workflows (e.g. Github)
 * publish data and visualizations to the web